The equilibrium points and stability of grid-connected synchronverters: Introduction

 The stability of a SG (or VSM) connected to an infinite bus is a well motivated classical problem in the study of power systems.
 For instance, in \cite[Sect.~12.3]{Kundur1994} and \cite{Liu2019} we can find the stability analysis of a linearized second order approximation of this system.
 The same problem, with a more complex SG model, has been addressed in \cite{Sauer1997}.
 In the last decade, motivated by the growing interest in VSM-based grids, similar stability studies have been performed for more complex models of grid-connected VSM.
 In \cite{Barabanov2017}, \cite{Natarajan2018} a fourth order model is formulated for a grid-connected VSM, and conditions on the parameters ensuring almost global asymptotic stability (aGAS) are derived, and in \cite{Mandrile2020} a novel technique for state-space modeling of grid-connected converters is presented, with local stability evaluation via eigenvalues.
 In \cite{Tayyebi2020b} a VSM model is developed, which contains a DC side that interacts with the AC side in an ingenious way, leading to aGAS of the VSM connected to an infinite bus.
 In the context of microgrids, stability results are derived in \cite{Bretas2003,Schiffer2014,Zhang2016}, and the importance of accurate modeling has been discussed, among others, in \cite{Vorobev2018} and in the recent review \cite{Ojo2020}.
+The paper \cite{Milani2018} presents an interesting equilibrium point analysis for microgrids interfaced via solid-state transformers.
+This analysis is then employed to develop a power sharing algorithm between the inverters.

 This paper investigates the local asymptotic stability of a VSM functioning according to the basic synchronverter algorithm, when connected to a powerful grid modelled as an infinite bus.
 For this purpose, we formulate a fifth order grid-connected synchronverter model.
 This model is an extension of the fourth order model developed and analyzed in \cite{Barabanov2017, Natarajan2018}, where the rotor (or field) current was assumed to be constant (thus ignoring the reactive power control loop).
 Using advanced mathematical methods, different sufficient conditions for almost global asymptotic stability of the fourth order model were derived in \cite{Barabanov2017, Natarajan2018}.
 Here we include the field current as the fifth state variable and we investigate the stability of the equilibrium points of the resulting fifth order system.